takamin/cvImagePipeline/README.md

 The image processor is a instance of a class that is derived from ImageProcessor.
-ImageProcessor provide output image as cv::Mat. it can connect to other processor's inout.
+ImageProcessor provide output image as cv::Mat. it can connect to other processor's input.
 And the class may have input images and some properties that is accessable with its name.